-International investment rulemaking takes place at bilateral, regional, interregional and multilateral levels, with over 3000 investment treaties currently in force.
-Investment treaties can take a variety of forms and includes, for example, bilateral investment treaties (BIT), which are agreements made between two States establishing the terms and conditions for private investment by nationals and companies of one State in another State.
+een two States establishing the terms and conditions for private investment by nationals and companies of one State in another State.
 This type of investment is usually called “foreign direct investment” (FDI).

 The UN Business and Human Rights Guiding Principles (UNGPs), Guiding Principle 9, states:

-“Economic agreements concluded by States, either with other States or with business enterprises – such as bilateral investment treaties, freetrade agreements or contracts for investment projects – create economic opportunities for States.
+“Economic agreements concluded by States, either with other States or with business enterprises – such as bilateral investment treaties, free trade agreements or contracts for investment projects – create economic opportunities for States.
 But they can also affect the domestic policy space of Governments.
 For example, the terms of international investment agreements may constrain States from fully implementing new human rights legislation, or put them at risk of binding international arbitration if they do so.
 Therefore, States should ensure that they retain adequate policy and regulatory ability to protect human rights under the terms of such agreements, while providing the necessary investor protection.”

-The growing awareness of both the positive and negative impacts of investment treaties, be they bilateral or international, has resulted in various organisations such as UNCTAD and the South Centre, as well as NGOs, developing recommendations and concrete proposals on how to ensure that investment treaties are aligned and support human rights protection, or at the least do not limit it.
-UNCTAD’s Work Programme on International Investment Agreements (IIAs) actively assists policymakers, government officials and other IIA stakeholders in negotiating new IIAs with a view to making them more conducive to sustainable development and inclusive growth, and “modernizing the existing stock of old-generation treaties”.
-UNCTAD’s World Investment Report 2017 presents and analyses the costs and benefits of 10 policy options that countries can take to reform their old-generation treaties.
-Some States such as South Africa, India, Indonesia and Ecuador are leading the way in terminating some of their bilateral intevestment treaties.
-Such efforts are important examples of States achieving UNGP 9 by maintaining “adequate domestic policy space to meet their human rights obligations when pursuing business-related policy objectives with other States or business enterprises, for instance through investment treaties.”
-The UN Sustainable Development Goals also call for “respect [of] each country’s policy space and leadership to establish and implement policies for poverty eradication and sustainable development.”
+The growing awareness of the impacts of investment treaties has resulted in various organisations, such as the United Nations Conference on Trade and Development (UNCTAD) and the South Centre, as well as non-governmental organisations, developing recommendations and concrete proposals on how to ensure that investment treaties are aligned and support human rights protection, or at the least do not limit it.
+UNCTAD actively assists policymakers, government officials and other IIA stakeholders in negotiating new IIAs with a view to making them more conducive to sustainable development and inclusive growth, and “modernizing the existing stock of old-generation treaties”.
+UNCTAD’s World Investment Report 2017 presents and analyses the costs and benefits of 10 policy options that States can take to reform their old-generation treaties.
+The UNCTAD World Investment Report 2023 underscores the risks that old-generation IIAs pose to climate action and the energy transition, emphasising the urgency of IIA reform.

 Some recent examples of ISDS in practice include: